Information to help you review your progress, set meaningful targets, organise your revision time and build in some free time to help you relax

 You are now approaching the end of your compulsory school life.
-Eleven whole years.
-You have been going to school since you were 5…and are now preparing to take your GCSE examinations!
+You have been attending school since you were 5, that’s 11 whole years! and now you’re preparing to take your GCSE examinations.

 Planning your revision